codecrafters-io/languages/README.md

 - An `app` folder, that contains boilerplate code that the user will build upon.
   This code must also include a section that can be commented out to pass the first stage.

+Any language-specific code must adhere to common conventions or style guides for that language.

+Since starter repos for different languages are likely to have a lot of similar code, we use templates to create these.
+The raw files are under `starter_templates`, the compiled versions are under `compiled_starters`.

 ## Constraints